 At an Annual General Meeting (AGM) a company will consider ordinary business.

 - Financial statements, the directors' report and the auditor's report

 - Re-appointment of the outgoing auditors or the appointment of new auditors and the fixing of auditors' remuneration

-- Any other special business, such as the amendment of the memorandum or articles of association of the company
+- Any other special business, such as the amendment of the constitution of the company

 Duty to convene general meetings of the company

 Company law provides for two types of meeting of a company, namely an Annual General Meeting and an Extraordinary General Meeting.
 General meetings of the company are meetings of the members and the directors at which certain company business is conducted.